 Bautista homers, Jays beat Royals

 We had 11 hits.
 Pillar had 3 of them.
 Nice to see him hitting again.
 Bautista had 2.
-The only starters not to Sports Media 101 searches and spiders for news it aggregates from across the web about your favorite sport or sports team.
+The only starters not to hit were Dwight Smith and Morales .

 Add your comments below